-Case Study Mistake Type Faults Nun ıber / Type of Failures Missing synchronization 25 154 Multiple instantiations Linear network Incompatible constraints 1 3 Non-terminations (divergence) study Contradicting options selection 1 2 Non-terminations (alternation) Total 27 159 Failures Incorrect transformation 12 37 Inconsistent terminations Circular Missing synchronization 13 57 Multiple instantiations network Incompatible constraints 4 24 Multiple instantiations study Contradicting options selection 0 0 - Total 29 118 Failures cases, especially in the circular network study.
+Case Study Mistake Type Faults Number / Type of Failures Linear Missing synchronization 25 154 Multiple instantiations network study Incompatible constraints 1 3 Non-terminations (divergence) Contradicting options selection 1 2 Non-terminations (alternation) Total 27 159 Failures Incorrect transformation 12 37 Inconsistent terminations Circular network Missing synchronization 13 57 Multiple instantiations study Incompatible constraints 4 24 Multiple instantiations Contradicting options selection 0 0 - Total 29 118 Failures be added at one place within the transformations.
+The counted numbers of failures are not that meaningful but are only supposed to give an impression of the extent of failures.
+This is due to the fact that these numbers are highly dependent on the kind and number of the used test scenarios, as they determine how often a fault manifests in terms of a failure.
+Additionally, faults interfere, as one fault may hide another one when it leads to a failure before the transformation with the other fault was applied.
+This does also explain why there are more failures than there are test cases, especially in the circular network study.
 There, some missing element matchings only led to failures after another was fixed, thus leading to the same test failing twice because of two faults.
 In consequence, the types of failures in the overview are more relevant than the actual numbers of occurrences.